Guy Smith: Founder of the Gun Facts Project

 22:01.82 – Brian David Crane

-Yeah, okay, yeah, and so then so yeah, so let’s see that I don’t know maybe one one out of 10 or 3 out of 10 are from.
-Either nominally legal sources or nominally nominally legal sources is that a fair assumption somewhere between 1 and 3 out of 10 or.
+Yeah, okay so let’s assume, I don’t know, maybe 1 out of 10 or 3 out of 10 are from..
+Either nominally legal sources or nominally illegal sources.
+Is that a fair assumption somewhere between 1 and 3 out of 10?

 22:44.21 – Brian David Crane

-Yeah, okay, so then when gun control is talked about, how do I say this in a nonjudgmental way?
-But when you have a discussion that’s taking place.
-And you see the imagery or the yeah the numbers that are given around advocating for gun control and the story that’s told let’s say that it’s .
-Like the family in Missouri who is standing on their front porch during the riots and that one of them was holding ah an ar fifteen and they’re painted as this you know somebody to be demonized like what what is what? what? what?
-What did I do? what?
+Yeah, okay, so when gun control is talked about, how do I say this in a nonjudgmental way?
+But when you have a discussion that’s taking place, and you see the imagery or the numbers that are given around advocating for gun control, and the story that’s told let’s say that it’s like the family in Missouri who is standing on their front porch during the riots, and that one of them was holding ah an AR-15, and they’re painted as this somebody to be demonized like what did I do?
+What?
 What’s the difference between the 2 like what’s the demographics if it’s race based?
 If it’s also income based like who is actually committing a lot of the crimes and how does that square with the narrative of who gun control advocates are supposedly going after.

 Right?
-That is an interesting and tricky question but there are some clean answers to it. , you can go to the center for disease control and see who gets shot.
-Ah, this is oddly enough more reliable than trying to ask who did the shooting because a lot of murders just simply go unsolved but we can tell you who’s lying on the slab in the coroner’s office. , and what you see is that there are outrageous skewings.
-Ah, between urbanization, race and age that tweaked my interest a long time ago because way back in the early part of this century.
+That is an interesting and tricky question but there are some clean answers to it.
+You can go to the center for disease control and see who gets shot.
+This is oddly enough more reliable than trying to ask who did the shooting because a lot of murders just simply go unsolved but we can tell you who’s lying on the slab in the coroner’s office., and what you see is that there are outrageous skewing’s.
+Between urbanization, race and age that tweaked my interest a long time ago because way back in the early part of this century.
 The federal government had created the National Gang Center and they spent a lot of time studying.
 What are street gangs who are in them?
-Why they do what they do blah blah blah and they had demographic profiles of your typical street gang members and so I took each of those variables and I said okay we know from the data that.
-Ah, for example, white people mainly kill white people black people mainly kill black people.
-Hispanics mainly kill Hispanics.
-So as a proxy we’re going to look at who died and map it against these street gang profiles and we were going to ask you know you know is there some sort of.
+Why they do, what they do blah blah blah…

 26:32.72 – Brian David Crane